fraunhofer-iem/reqpat/README.md

 	- Sphinx
 4. Clone the ReqPat Git Repository into your Eclipse workspace
 5. Create a new "Run Configuration" in Eclipse of type "Eclipse Application"

-#### Constructive Support for Requirements Documentation
-- Context-based pattern suggestions
-- Auto completion
-- Error highlighting

-#### Automatic Analyses for Requirements Validation
-- Syntactic checks while writing
-- Semantic checks by the press of a button

 ### Publications
 Fockel, Markus: Safety Requirements Engineering for Early SIL Tailoring.
 PhD thesis, Faculty for Computer Science, Electrical Engineering and Mathematics, Paderborn University, Dec 2018